AdamGleave/website/content/authors/AdamGleave/_index.md

 - Researchers
 - Visitors
 ---
-I am the CEO and co-founder of [FAR AI](https://far.ai), an alignment research non-profit working to incubate and accelerate new alignment research agendas.
-I received my PhD from UC Berkeley under the supervision of [Stuart Russell](https://people.eecs.berkeley.edu/~russell/).
-I was fortunate to be part of the [Center for Human-Compatible AI](http://humancompatible.ai/) during my PhD and funded by an Open Philanthropy Fellowship.
-Previously, I've spent time at DeepMind working with [Jan Leike](https://jan.leike.name/) and [Geoffrey Irving](https://naml.us/), and Cambridge working with [Zoubin Ghahramani](http://mlg.eng.cam.ac.uk/zoubin/) and [Christian Steinruecken](https://q4.github.io/).
+I am the CEO and co-founder of [FAR.AI](https://far.ai), an AI safety research institute working to ensure advanced AI is safe and beneficial to humanity.
+Outside of FAR.AI, I am a board member of the [Safe AI Forum](https://saif.org/), the [London Initiative for Safe AI](https://www.safeai.org.uk/) and [METR](https://metr.org/).
+Prior to founding FAR.AI, I received my PhD from UC Berkeley under the supervision of [Stuart Russell](https://people.eecs.berkeley.edu/~russell/), and previously worked at Google DeepMind with [Jan Leike](https://jan.leike.name/) and [Geoffrey Irving](https://naml.us/).
 Please see my [CV](/cv.pdf) for a more comprehensive list of my prior experience.